Welcome to McDonald Montessori School!

 Lower Elementary (LE)

-A typical day for a Lower Elementary student begins with a greeting with the teacher.
+A typical day for a Lower Elementary student begins with a teacher-student greeting.
 They begin their morning by choosing a work.
 Lower Elementary students have individual lessons, small group lessons, and whole class lessons depending upon the lesson and readiness of the student.
 The Lower Elementary student continues the work that was begun in the Children's House classroom.
 As their confidence continues to grow, the Lower Elementary student further explores concepts in math, geometry, reading, writing, grammar, word study, geography, and science.
 Lower Elementary students enjoy additional curriculum experiences like PE, a foreign language, and art.
-Each school day includes active outside play time.
+Each school day includes active outside playtime.
 Movement is essential to the Montessori curriculum.

 After School Activities

 MMS provides many After School opportunities for our students.

 Although After School Activities vary from year to year, in the past we have offered:

 We have people from our community teaching the majority of our After School programs.
 Therefore, our programs have separate registration fees, usually payable to the individual instructor or organization providing the program.
 All programs are offered at McDonald Montessori School.

 Our summer camp session is for Children's House (3-6 year old) students only.